TarekRaafat/skalex/docs/documentation.md

 #### `useMemory(sessionId)`

 Returns a `Memory` instance scoped to the given session.
 Backed by a `_memory_<sessionId>` collection.
 Requires `ai` config with both embedding and language model.

+`sessionId` must be 1-56 characters, start with a letter / digit / underscore, and contain only letters, digits, and `_ . : -`.
+The length cap leaves room for the `_memory_` prefix inside the registry's 64-character collection-name budget.
+Invalid session IDs throw `ValidationError` with code `ERR_SKALEX_VALIDATION_SESSION_ID` at construction time, so a bad input fails at `useMemory()` rather than at the first Memory operation.

 **Returns:** `Memory`